Facade & Building Improvement Grant Program

 • Grant Application and Budget Form

-Important Documents: Workshop Slide Deck and FBIGP Memo
+Important Documents: FBIGP Memo

-⋅ 72 Main St. – Holy Cannoli
+- 70 Main Street – Holy Cannoli

 The following list of local contractors is not exhaustive – it is meant to be a helpful guide to start your contractor search and bidding process.
 These contractors have demonstrated a commitment to downtown Waterville’s revitalization, and may already have familiarity with facade restoration and improvement.